jhphan/hello-world-gf/README.rst

 Parameters
 ----------

-1. output: Output text file where "Hello World File Contents!" will be printed.
+1. output: Output text file where the number of words in the input text file will be printed.